Ricky Petrucciani: 2021

 He earned a gold medal in the 400 metres at the 2021 European U23 Championships, where he set a new championship record and a personal best of 45.02 that still stands to this day.
-He also ran the second leg of the 4 x 400 m relay, however, his team did not finish because of a mishap between the Dutch and British athletes that made the third Swiss runner trip during the race.
+He also ran the second leg of the 4 × 400 m relay, however, his team did not finish because of a mishap between the Dutch and British athletes that made the third Swiss runner trip during the race.
 The Swiss lost their lead within moments.

 2023

-He was selected for the 2023 World Championships and ran the third leg of the mixed 4 x 400 m relay.
+He was selected for the 2023 World Championships and ran the third leg of the mixed 4 × 400 m relay.
 But, ultimately, the Swiss team failed to advance to the final round.
 Later, he withdrew from his individual event in the 400 metres due to a hamstring problem that had not healed from the previous day's relay race.
 He did not want to injure himself, as well, ahead of Weltklasse Zürich, the Galà dei Castelli, and the 2024 Olympics.